erzanthedev/unit-converter/README.md

 ## 🎉 Final Thoughts
 This project was a fantastic way to **strengthen my JavaScript skills**, practice **handling user input dynamically**, and improve my **design replication abilities with Figma**.
 Looking forward to adding more features in the future! 🚀

----

-Let me know if you'd like any modifications! 😊